danyelbarboza/JPG_to_PNG_Converter/README.md

 # JPG to PNG Converter

 ## Description
-Desktop application for converting JPG/JPEG images to PNG format with resizing options.
+Tool for converting JPG/JPEG images to PNG format with resizing options.
 Developed in Python with Tkinter interface and Pillow library for image processing.

 ## Key Features
 ### Image Conversion